-The Summer 2019 Call for Applications is now open.
+The Summer 2019 Call for Applications is now closed.
 The deadline for submitting applications and letters of reference is December 3, 2018.
 Applications and letters of reference submitted after 5:00 PM CET on December 3, 2018 will NOT be accepted.
 Applications must be in English.
 The application process includes completing an electronic application and submitting attachments in the following order:

 Student Curriculum Vitae summarizing both academic and extra-curricular achievements.
 Tips to compose CV: focus on education, basic research laboratory experience, and other interests/skills.
 Do not include your photo.
 (File name: LastNameFirstInitialCV, e.g. MillerLCV.pdf)

 University Transcript in English (official statement of exam results) with translation, if necessary.
 (File name: LastNameFirst InitialTranscript, e.g. MillerLTranscript.pdf)